Fifty years after returning from World War II, Reginald Carlson sat down to record what he

 Frontline experience near Mt.
 Arnigo (Apennines):

-- "Run the gauntlet" (night supply runs under enemy flares and shelling).
+- Daily life alternated between "out in the holes" (forward observation in exposed positions) and "run the gauntlet" (night supply runs under enemy flares and shelling).

 Battle for Mt.
 Arnigo (April 1945):

-- A final image: soldiers returning from the mountain to hot food while many mess kits remained untouched, waiting for men who never came back.
+- A final image: soldiers returning from the mountain to hot food, while many mess kits remained untouched - waiting for men who never came back.